LISTEN NOW

 10:30am CT: “Country & Western Music News” with Lindsay Lawler

-8:00am CT: Robert Braswell, Executive Director of ATA’s Technology and Maintenance Council and Jack Legler give a roundup on recommended practices and take your calls on “Tech Talk with TMC.”
+8:00am CT: Robert Braswell, Executive Director of ATA’s Technology and Maintenance Council and Pat Meisenholder discuss tire maintenance and specifications and take your calls on “Tech Talk with TMC.”

 8:30am CT: Learn how industry leaders are training the next generation of drivers on "Education Station.”
-This week features Missy Blair, Academic Director at Pima Community College Center for Transportation and Logistics.
+This week features Dave Harrison, Executive Director for Work Force Development, Government Programs and Military Employment Issues for FASTPORT.

-7:30am CT: What’s in store for imports, and what the heck do jack-o-lanterns have to do with anything?
-Find out when DAT Freight & Analytics Principal Market Analyst Dean Croke has an in-depth analysis on “DAT Guy.”
+7:30am CT: What impact is–or isn’t–ELP/Non-Domicile CDL enforcement having.
+How is the suspension of SNAP benefits affecting freight?
+And what’s in store for that giant Christmas tree?
+Find out when DAT Freight & Analytics Principal Market Analyst Dean Croke explains on “DAT Guy.”

 8:00am CT: “Canada Calling” with the Owner-Operator’s Business Association of Canada (OBAC).